 Guineafowl Puffer, Arothron meleagris

-The Guineafowl Puffer, Arothron meleagris, whose common Spanish name is Botete Aletas Punteadas, is a member of the Puffer or Tetraodontidae Family, known collectively as “botetes” in Mexico.
+The Guineafowl Puffer, Arothron meleagris, whose common Spanish name is Botete Aletas Punteadas, is a member of the Puffer or Tetraodontidae Family, known collectively as “Botetes” in Mexico.

-The Guineafowl Puffer is found in and around rocky coral reefs at depths up to 240 feet.
+The Guineafowl Puffers are found in and around rocky coral reefs at depths up to 240 feet.
 They reach a maximum length of 40 cm (16 inches).
-They feed on coral, small sea animals, sponges, seaweed, crown-of-thorn starfish and detritus.
-In Mexico, they are on the east coast of Baja from La Paz to Cabo San Lucas and along the coastal mainland from Guaymas to Los Mochis, and from Mazatlán to Guatemala; they are also common to all offshore islands including Tres Marias and The Revillagigedos.
-Although very common the Guineafowl Puffer is a poorly studied species there is very limited information available about their behavioral patterns.
+They feed on coral, small sea animals, sponges, seaweed, crown-of-thorn starfish, and detritus.
+They have the ability to blow themselves up like balloons, presumably as a defense mechanism to deter predator attacks.
+In Mexico, they are found on the east coast of Baja from La Paz to Cabo San Lucas and along the coastal mainland from Guaymas to Los Mochis, and from Mazatlán to Guatemala; they are also common to all offshore islands including Tres Marias and the Revillagigedos.
+They are also widely distributed across the central Indian and Pacific Oceans from Africa, throughout Micronesia, and to the Eastern Pacific south to Ecuador.
+Although very common, they are a poorly studied species and very limited information is available about their behavioral patterns.

-The Guineafowl Puffer is not easily confused in the wild with other species with the exception of perhaps the female Spotted Boxfish, Ostracion melearis, but the boxfish is easily distinguished by their rigid structure.
-The Guineafowl Puffer is widely distributed across the central Indian and Pacific Oceans from Africa, throughout Micronesia and to the Eastern Pacific south to Ecuador.
+The Guineafowl Puffer is not easily confused with other species in the wild with the possible exception of the female Spotted Boxfish, Ostracion meleagris, however, the Boxfish is easily distinguished by its rigid structure.